Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 Cortisol is often called the stress hormone.

-High cortisol levels may lead to:
+High cortisol levels may contribute to:

 • increased fat storage